Monthly Archives: March 2023

 By Michael F. Duggan

-With so much attention focused on Bakhmut, it is easy to forget that the Ukrainian front is 600 miles long—roughly 125 miles longer that the entire Western Front in World War One—and that fighting is occurring at many points along that line.
+With so much attention focused on Bakhmut, it is easy to forget that the Ukrainian front is 600 miles long—roughly 125 miles longer that the Western Front in World War One—and that fighting is occurring at many points along that line.
 One of those places is a bulge around the town of Avdiivka.

 Located few miles northwest of the Russian-controlled city of Donetsk, Avdiivka had a pre-2014 population of around 32,000, meaning that it is, or was, about half the size of Bakhmut.
 It is an industrial town notable for the Avdiivka Coke Plant, the largest of its kind in Ukraine.
 The salient around the town is immediately north of what was the Donetsk Sergei Prokofiev International Airport, destroyed in the 2014-15 fighting.
 It is about 56 miles south of Bakhmut.